 And then you talk to someone who's lived with it a little longer.
 Or you have a good doctor who promises you that they'll fight for you.
-Or you have a good day where all the crap recedes just enough so you can brief or think.
+Or you have a good day where all the crap recedes just enough so you can breathe or think.
 That's when you start seeing the possibility of a choice.
 The choice to hope.
 The choice to have faith that the meds will work or even if they don't, you'll find a way to manage.

 It is a start of a belief in yourself.
 A belief that you are strong enough to get through this.
 A belief that with your own resilience and the support of your loved ones and your friends with RA, you will be able to take one step after the other and get through this.
 It is a belief that medical research will find a drug that works for you.
 A belief that other aspects of your life will help you cope with the crap.
 And the belief that you are more than RA.

 All of this is hope.
 It is what gets you started down the path of understanding your disease, your options for treatment and what can help you manage the symptoms of RA.
 Hope is what keeps you going, not giving up until you have found something that works.
 Hope is the foundation for your quest to live a good life with RA.
 And believing that it is possible to live well with RA is the start of it all.